brunofin/cohesion/README.md

 - Currently, OAuth login is not supported.
 Users must authenticate using temporary Notion login codes.
 - Support multiple tabs.

+## Accepting donations 🩷
+If you'd like to support the project feel free to buy me a coffee.
+You can use the GitHub Sponsor button on the top of the page.
+Thank you!

 ## Installation